How To Pack It

 airport baggage handler

-Recent U.S. Department of Transportation figures (based on reports from the twenty leading U.S. carriers) report that the odds are about 1 in 137 that your bag on any given flight will be lost, pilfered, or severely damaged; this means an average of 1–3 disappointed passengers on every flight.
-At certain times of the year, the numbers are worse (in December 2007, the odds rose to 1 in 111).
+Recent U.S. Department of Transportation figures (based on reports from the twenty leading U.S. carriers) report that the odds are about 1 in 137 that your bag on any given flight will be misrouted, pilfered, or severely damaged; this means an average of 1–3 unhappy passengers on every flight.
+At certain times of the year (December, for example), the numbers are poorer.